Have Your Entire Blog Built By This Weekend

 4. Consider the Extras (Optional)

-Here’s a breakdown of the additional services you can add explain them….
+Here’s a breakdown of the additional services you can add explaining them…

-5. Smack that PayNow Button – Kazamm!
-You’re The Proud Owner Of New Blog!
+5. Smack that Pay Now Button – Kazamm!
+You’re the proud Owner of a New Blog!

 But before we start showering the world with your awesome blog posts, readers will gobble up like candy.
 We’ve got to install WordPress and get your new blog pretty with a nice design.

-4. Install WordPress On Your New Blog
+5. Install WordPress On Your New Blog

-Now if you “can’t even” when it comes to anything tech – smack the “Live Chat” button on the top right-hand corner of the Siteground’s top navigation menu and they’ll do it for you with in 60 minutes.
+Now if you “can’t even” when it comes to anything tech – smack the “Live Chat” button on the top right-hand corner of the Siteground’s top navigation menu and they’ll do it for you within 60 minutes.

-But if you’re like me and can’t wait a single second — here’s how to do install WordPress on your new blog in just a couple of clicks.
+But if you’re like me and can’t wait a single second — here’s how to install WordPress on your new blog in just a couple of clicks.

-Step 1: Go to the My Accounts tab and click on Go to cPanel.
+Step 1: Go to the ‘My Accounts’ tab and click on ‘Go to cPanel’.

 Step 2: Click on the “WordPress” Icon (Under the Autoinstall Selection)

-Step 3: Slap the blue Install Button
+Step 3: Slap the blue ‘Install’ Button

 Step 4: Set up your Software Setup, Site Settings & Admin Account